d3stiii/d3stiii/README.md

 # 👋 Hi!
 My name is Gleb

-I’m a student of the Kharkiv National University of Radio Electronics.
+I’m a student of the Kharkiv National University of Radioelectronics.

 - 👀 Also know as dest1
 - 💞️ I like making games on Unity